The RAM Tool is full of helpful information and features for you to discover. Please follow the below to get started.

-To avoid overburdening the server, some pages restrict the number of days that can be spanned by a single query, that is, the number of days between the start and end dates).
+To avoid overburdening the server, some pages restrict the number of days that can be spanned by a single query (i.e. the number of days between the start and end dates).
 If the range specified in your search is too large, the RAM Tool will automatically change the start date to bring it in line with system restrictions.
 When this happens, the changed date is highlighted on the form in red.

 About account types

-- A PAR (Payment Account Retail) – Is the account where merchant batches are posted and payments generated.
+- PAR (Payment Account Retail) - The account where merchant batches are posted and payments are generated.

 The OmniPay accounting system assigns a capture method to every presentment transaction.
-The capture method is an internal accounting system code that describes how the transaction data (specifically the card number / PAN) is captured.
+The capture method is an internal accounting system code that describes how the transaction data (specifically the card number) is captured.
 The capture method is essentially a code that combines the meaning of various card scheme fields such as:

 |SET/3D-SET authenticated||For Visa, this capture method indicates a Verified by Visa electronic commerce transaction.
 The capture method corresponds to Visa ECI 05.
 For Mastercard, this capture method indicates a UCAF (Universal Card Authentication Field) electronic commerce transaction with the UCAF data populated.
 The capture method corresponds to a Mastercard UCAF Collection Indicator value of 2 (the UCAF Collection Indicator is in position 3 of the Electronic Commerce Security Level Indicator field in the Mastercard clearing message).|